rolling-sagas/rs-doc/monetization/terms-of-service.md

 **Changes and Pricing.**
 We may revise or change the pricing, availability, specifications, content, descriptions, or features of any Offerings at any time.
 While we strive to provide accurate descriptions of Offerings, we do not guarantee that descriptions are complete, reliable, current, or error-free.
 The availability of any Offering does not imply it will be available in the future.
 We reserve the right to update prices, correct pricing errors, and cancel orders at our discretion if pricing errors occur.
 All changes will take effect immediately upon posting new prices or notifying customers of pricing errors.

+## Termination and Suspension
+You are free to cancel Your plan at any time.
+We also reserve the right to suspend or terminate your access to our Services or close your account if we determine, acting reasonably and objectively:
+- You breached these Terms or our Usage Policies.
+- We must do so to comply with the law.
+- Your use of our Services could cause risk or harm to Rolling Sagas, our users, or anyone else.

+You will not be refunded for the current subscription period, but You will not be charged after the current subscription period has ended.

+If you believe we have suspended or terminated your account in error, you can file an appeal with us by contacting support@rollingsagas.com.

 ## DMCA Policy
 We respect the intellectual property rights of others.
 If you believe that content on or linked through the Services infringes your copyright or trademark, please send a notice to support@rollingsagas.com with the subject line “Takedown Request.”
 Your notice should include the following: